Nikos Papadopoulos (footballer, born 1990)

 Nikos Papadopoulos (Νίκος Παπαδόπουλος, born 11 April 1990) is a Greek professional footballer who plays as a goalkeeper for Super League club Asteras Tripolis.

 Career

 On 16 May 2018, Papadopoulos signed a two-year contract with Asteras Tripolis.

 On 13 May 2019, he put pen to paper to a contract extension, until the summer of 2022.

 On 21 March 2021, Papadopoulos scored the first, and only to date, goal of his career, through a powerful shot from the penalty area in the 97th minute of play.
-This goal, which helped Asteras achieve a 2–2 draw in their match against Panathinaikos for the Superleague Greece championship playoffs, marked the first time a goalkeeper scored a goal in the Greek top tier since Arian Beqaj in 2001, and in Greek professional football in general since Gennadios Xenodochof in 2015.
+This goal, which helped Asteras achieve a 2–2 draw in their match against Panathinaikos for the Super League Greece championship playoffs, marked the first time a goalkeeper scored a goal in the Greek top tier since Arian Beqaj in 2001, and in Greek professional football in general since Gennadios Xenodochof in 2015.